 Don’t get mad if they draw outside the lines or if the colors are not like in the real life.
 Hey!
 It is their world and let them color the sun blue, the sea can be yellow, their hair purple, and the apple in rainbow colors.
 It is their vision of the world around them and lets them show us how they see it.

 One other exciting thing is to ask them what they drew and what it means.
 I will never forget when my daughter was 2.5 yo.
 She scribbled something… When I asked her if she could explain to me her drawing, she said: ´Mum, this is the whole world… And these are people… Lots of people… You know, it’s pretty crowded in the world.˝ I almost fell off my chair after those words, LOL.
 We are unaware of what is going on in those wise little heads and how many stories and wisdom are hidden there.

 Can you guess what she drew here?

 ˝Mum, this is a coronavirus, and these hearts are all the love that I send to the sick ones˝.
 Kids are just adorable

-Sometimes all these activities are a bit undo-able with the little 2-year-old sis.
+Sometimes all these activities are a bit undoable with the little 2-year-old sis.
 But we do try to harmonize it all.
 Younger gets the paint everywhere, even her nose, fingers, and hair.
 Yes, the washing machine is quite busy in our home LOL.

 I hope your kids will love the book.
 This is my first printable project.
 I have read somewhere: ˝Don`t ever publish your first printable.˝ Well, I guess I am the brave one, so I did publish it.
-Please be kind with the critics ha-ha.
+Please be kind to the critics ha-ha.

-Paint, write and have fun with your kids, and let them teach you how nice it is to be carefree if only for a bit.
+Paint, write, and have fun with your kids, and let them teach you how nice it is to be carefree if only for a bit.

 My daughter’s favorite color is colorful, so, stay in that tone, be like a rainbow cheerful and diverse…